OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-using-f12-developer-tools-on-windows-10.md

 # Debug add-ins using F12 developer tools on Windows 10

-The F12 developer tools help you debug, test, and speed up your webpages.
-They can also be used with Office add-ins.
-The F12 tools are available with Windows 10.
-The F12 developer tools can help develop and debug your Office add-in if you are not using an IDE like Visual Studio or if you need to investigate a problem while running your add-in outside the IDE.
-The F12 developer tools can be started after your add-in is running.
+The F12 developer tools included in Windows 10 help you debug, test, and speed up your webpages.
+You can also use them to develop and debug Office Add-ins, if you are not using an IDE like Visual Studio, or if you need to investigate a problem while running your add-in outside the IDE.
+You can start the F12 developer tools after your add-in is running.

-This article shows how you can use the Debugger tool from the F12 developer tools in Windows 10 to test your Office add-in.
-You can test add-ins from the Store and also any add-ins in your account.
-The F12 tools display in their own window and do not use Visual Studio.
+This article shows how you how to use the Debugger tool from the F12 developer tools in Windows 10 to test your Office Add-in.
+You can test add-ins from the Office Store or add-ins that you have added from other locations.
+The F12 tools display in a separate window and do not use Visual Studio.

- >**Note**  The Debugger is part of the F12 developer tools on Windows 10 and Internet Explorer.
-It is not in earlier versions of Windows.
+ >**Note**  The Debugger is part of the F12 developer tools in Windows 10 and Internet Explorer.
+Earlier versions of Windows do not include the Debugger.

 ### Prerequisites